March 2026 Research Symposium

 Concurrent Workshops

-This workshop will discuss the role of public safety communications personnel, how they may influence law enforcement decision making, the realities of the work they perform, and why it is important to include them in formal policies and practices aimed at first responders.
+First responders are typically categorized as law enforcement and other responders that arrive at a scene in response to a call.
+However, Consortium research has shed light on a vastly understudied group of workers in the criminal legal system that are the actual first responders, but not categorized as such- public safety communications personnel, PCSP.
+This workshop will discuss the role of PCSP, how they may influence law enforcement decision making, the realities of the work they perform, and why it is important to include them in formal policies and practices aimed at first responders.

 12:30 p.m. – 12:45 p.m.